 The World Health Organization, CDC and other leading experts tell us that staying at least six feet away from others to avoid droplet transmission, wearing a mask, frequent cleaning and disinfection of surfaces and handwashing are the most important ways to reduce the risk of COVID-19 transmission.
 The likeliness of transmission through airway systems is still being debated.
 Regardless, Physical Plant spent the 2020 summer period working to optimize the performance of the air handling systems in all classrooms and buildings.
 Air is continuously moved through university buildings, bringing fresh air in and filtering and recirculating air from throughout the building.
 UofL's optimal ventilation systems are a minor component in helping to mitigate the spread of COVID-19.
 (Date Revised: 08.04.21)

 No. Classrooms and other campus facilities will be cleaned and disinfected every day, and in some places up to three times per day.
 In addition, disinfecting materials are being provided for individuals to use to ensure their space is clean.

 The university will stay in close contact with the Department of Environmental Health and Safety to determine if additional disinfection procedures are needed.
 (Date Added: 07.27.20)

 Travelers who have been fully vaccinated are unlikely to acquire COVID-19 while traveling, but they still must mask and distance while traveling just like those who haven’t been vaccinated.
-The CDC still recommends traveling only if necessary.
-(Date Added: 4.19.21)
+(Date updated: 7.8.21)